MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/flw-m365-chat.md

 ## Enable the Microsoft 365 Chat for Field Service work orders

-Once an admin has set up the Microsoft 365 Chat for Field Service work orders, you can quickly enable the Chat in Teams.
+Once an admin sets up the Microsoft 365 Chat for Field Service work orders, you can quickly enable the Chat in Teams.

 1. At the bottom of your Teams window, select the **Plug-in** :::image type="icon" source="media/fsp-plugin-icon.png"::: icon.